Indo-Pakistani war of 1965: Aerial warfare

-The war saw the aircraft of Indian Air Force (IAF) and the Pakistan Air Force (PAF) engaging in combat for the first time since independence.
+The war saw the aircraft of the Indian Air Force (IAF) and the Pakistan Air Force (PAF) engaging in combat for the first time since independence.
 Although the two forces had previously faced off in the First Kashmir War during the late 1940s, that engagement was very limited in scale compared to the 1965 conflict.

 The IAF was flying large numbers of Hawker Hunters, Indian-manufactured Folland Gnats, de Havilland Vampires, EE Canberra bombers and a squadron of MiG-21s.
 The PAF's fighter force comprised 102 F-86F Sabres and 12 F-104 Starfighters, along with 24 B-57 Canberra bombers.
 During the conflict, the PAF claimed it was out-numbered by around 5:1.

-The PAF's aircraft were largely of American origin, whereas the IAF flew an assortment of British and Soviet aeroplanes.
+The PAF's aircraft were largely of American origin, whereas the IAF flew an assortment of British and Soviet airplanes.
 However, the PAF's American aircraft were superior to those of the IAF's.

-The F-86 was vulnerable to the diminutive Folland Gnat, nicknamed "Sabre Slayer".
-The Gnat is credited by many independent and Indian sources as having shot down seven Pakistani Canadair Sabres in the 1965 war. while two Gnats were downed by PAF fighters.
-The PAF's F-104 Starfighter of the PAF was the fastest fighter operating in the subcontinent at that time and was often referred to as "the pride of the PAF".
-However, according to Sajjad Haider, the F-104 did not deserve this reputation.
-Being "a high level interceptor designed to neutralise Soviet strategic bombers in altitudes above 40,000 feet," rather than engage in dogfights with agile fighters at low altitudes, it was "unsuited to the tactical environment of the region".
+The F-86 Sabre was vulnerable to the diminutive Folland Gnat, nicknamed "Sabre Slayer".
+The Gnat is credited by many independent and Indian sources as having shot down seven Pakistani Canadair Sabres in the 1965 war, while two Gnats were downed by PAF fighters.
+The PAF's F-104 Starfighter was the fastest fighter operating in the subcontinent at that time and was often referred to as "the pride of the PAF".
+However, according to Air Commodore Sajad Haider, the F-104 did not deserve this reputation.
+Being "a high-level interceptor designed to neutralise Soviet strategic bombers at altitudes above 40,000 feet (12.19 km)," rather than engage in dogfights with agile fighters at low altitudes, it was "unsuited to the tactical environment of the region".
 In combat the Starfighter was not as effective as the IAF's far more agile, albeit much slower, Folland Gnat fighter.
 Yet it zoomed into an ongoing dogfight between Sabres and Gnats, at supersonic speed, successfully broke off the fight and caused the Gnats to egress.

 An IAF Gnat, piloted by Squadron Leader Brij Pal Singh Sikand, landed at an abandoned Pakistani airstrip at Pasrur, as he lacked the fuel to return to his base, and was captured by the Pakistan Army.
 According to the pilot, he got separated from his formation due to a malfunctioning compass and radio.
 This Gnat is displayed as a war trophy in the Pakistan Air Force Museum, Karachi.
-Sqn Ldr Saad Hatmi who flew the captured aircraft to Sargodha, and later tested and evaluated its flight performance, was of view that Gnat was no "Sabre Slayer" when it came to dog fighting.
-Three Indian civilian aircraft were shot down by PAF, one of which shot down at Bhuj, Gujarat was carrying Balwantrai Mehta, chief minister of the Indian state of Gujarat, total 8 killed in the incident along with Balwantrai Mehta and his wife.
+Sqn Ldr Saad Hatmi who flew the captured aircraft to Sargodha, and later tested and evaluated its flight performance, presumed that Gnat was no "Sabre Slayer" when it came to dog fighting.
+Three Indian civilian aircraft were shot down by PAF, one of which shot down at Bhuj, Gujarat was carrying Balwantrai Mehta, chief minister of the Indian state of Gujarat, total eight killed in the incident along with Balwantrai Mehta and his wife.
 The Pakistan Air Force had fought well in countering the much larger Indian Air Force and supported the ground forces.